 For instance, a grill pan can be used to prepare vegetables just as you would on a stove-top or with the sauté method of the Instant Pot.
 Also, you can use a baking pan to make cakes or casseroles.

-Overall, when it comes to cooking with an air fryer, you are only as limited as your imagination and your recipe resource.
-You can find recipes on how to cook nearly anything with an air fryer.
+Overall, when it comes to cooking with air fryers, you are only as limited as your imagination and your recipe resource.

 Which one is healthier?

 It all depends on the type of food you’re cooking and the amount of oil you use.
-Both the Instant Pot multicooker and the Air Fryer are appliances designed to make life in the kitchen easier by speeding up the cooking process.
+Both appliances designed to make life in the kitchen easier by speeding up the cooking process.

 However, if it were to run a comparison, I’d have to give the edge to Instant Pot cookers because they use steam to cook the food and keep the nutrients inside.
 Air fryers use heat and a dab of oil to produce crispy textures, but they lose some of the nutrients in the process.